China hits U.S., South Korea with solar material duties, skirts EU decision

 "Though the investigation into ... imported EU solar-grade polysilicon is still pending, the cause-and-effect relationship between the dumping of products from the United States and South Korea and harm to China's domestic industry cannot be denied," the Commerce Ministry said in a statement on its website.

-In Washington, the United States said it was "disappointed" with the Chinese action because it also was in talks with Beijing on solar trade issues, including solar panels and polysilicon.
+In Washington, the United States said it was "very disappointed" with the Chinese action because it also was in talks with Beijing on solar trade issues, including both solar panels and polysilicon.

-"This step did not move the ball forward, but we will continue to engage," a spokeswoman for the U.S. Trade Representative said, adding the United States would closely examine China's anti-dumping order to see if it violates World Trade Organisation rules.
+"We are dismayed that China would take this step in the midst of those conversations," a spokeswoman for the U.S. Trade Representative said, adding the United States would closely examine China's anti-dumping order to see if it violates World Trade Organization rules.

-Last October, the United States levelled steep duties on Chinese-made solar products, a move Beijing warned would provoke greater trade frictions in the new energy sector.

 The European Commission, the EU's executive body, has also accused China of dumping billions of euros of solar panels in Europe below production costs.